jawedmokhtar/testing-artifact/PITCHME.md

 * Capture show stoppers early
 * Fail early but continue capturing more bugs
 * Categorise tests so its lightweight
-* Test categories as: Unit tests, component tests, system tests, functional tests.
+* Test categories as: Unit tests, component tests, system tests, functional tests, regression tests
+* A given test coexist of multiple categories

 ---
 ### Functional tests:
-- Give confidence:
+- Give confidence
 - Functionality of an application from the viewpoint of a client
-- Implemented a story or discovered from a defect
+- Driven by implemented stories or discovery of defects
 - Run slower tests after faster running tests:
-- Unit tests when code checked in and a selective component tests
+- Unit tests when code checked in and a selective functional tests

 ---

 ### non-functional tests:
-- Monitor performance:
+- Monitor performance
 - Establish a bench mark for system response time, latency, throughput, stress testing.
-- Use bench mark to determine if performance degrading.
+- Use bench mark to determine if performance degrading
-- Schedule periodic intervals to run non-functional tests.
+- Schedule periodic intervals to run non-functional tests

 ---
 ### BDD acceptance level testing